mikaelvesavuori/figma-plugin-continuous-design/README.md

 - **Repository name**: Your repository name as it appears in a typical URL.
 - **Workflow name [GitHub only]**: Has to be specified in the style of `filename.yml`.
 Defaults to `main.yml`.
 - **Organization name [Bitbucket only]**: Your organization's name (might also be called "workspace").
 - **Definition ID [Azure only]**: The seemingly random (?)
 ID that each pipeline receives.
-The easiest way to get it is to navigate to your pipeline in the Azure Devops web console and check the URL bar which should look like: `https://dev.azure.com/YOUR_USER/YOUR_PROJECT/_build?definitionId=16`.
+The easiest way to get it is to navigate to your pipeline in the Azure DevOps web console and check the URL bar which should look like: `https://dev.azure.com/YOUR_USER/YOUR_PROJECT/_build?definitionId=16`.
 - **Branch**: Should be same as the branch you want to trigger.
 Defaults to `main`.

 The optional fields are: